mahima1997/Driver_Prediction/README.md

 Metrics : In this problem, we want that a ride should be assigned to the driver with the highest possibility of acceptance.
 So, precision over recall is important.
 Because precision is (TP/(TP+FP)) which means of all the drivers that we assigned a score of 1, how many were actually correct.

 80\% of the times ride was assigned to the correct driver.

+Note : When AUC is 0.7, it means there is a 70% chance that the model will be able to distinguish between positive class and negative class.
+We did not use AUC because in this problem, we assign a class 1 only to one driver per order ID in the model predictions while in the actual available data, more than one drivers can have class label one per order ID.
+So AUC wil go down because of this reason and we might get a wrong picture.